open-audio-controller-org/open-audio-controller/README.md

 function names to follow same convention as variables.

+When defining lists or passing many parameters to functions, place individual parameters on separate lines for readability and in general try to adhere to Python's recommended maximum line length. some_long_variable = ["One",
+                      "Per",
+                      "Line",
+                      "Instead",
+                      "of",
+                      "Super",
+                      "Long",
+                      "List"]

-all unused variables and all unnecesary logging to be removed **BEFORE** commiting to git unless specifically required.
+All unused variables and all unnecesary logging to be removed **BEFORE** commiting to git unless specifically required.

-full code coverage tests to be added as soon as possible following function completion, all unreachable code must be removed.
+Full code coverage tests to be added as soon as possible following function completion, all unreachable code must be removed.
+Test files should be placed in the test directory and names should be suffixed with _test.py, running open_audio_controller_test.py will then automatically import and run all present tests.

 ------------------------------------------------------------------------------------------------------